-Using the recently redesigned 3-Series sedan as a base, BMW has created an all-new 3-Series Sports Wagon.
-To cut down on options and configurations for what will almost certainly be a very low-volume machine, BMW is offering the wagon in just two forms: the turbo four-powered 328i, and the 328d, which utilizes a four-cylinder turbodiesel capable of 43 mpg (!) on the highway.
+Using the 3-Series sedan as a base, BMW has created the 3-Series Sports Wagon.
+To cut down on options and configurations for what is a very low-volume machine, BMW is offering the wagon in just two forms: the turbo four-powered 328i, and the 328d, which utilizes a four-cylinder turbodiesel capable of 43 mpg (!) on the highway.

 As one would expect, the wagon is a significantly more versatile cargo carrier than the sedan.
 It's capable of swallowing 17.3 cubic feet of gear, compared to the 13 cubic feet the sedan's trunk will hold.
 Fold down the rear seats - which feature 40/20/40 split folding capability to accommodate different mixtures of passengers and cargo - and space swells to 53 cubic inches.
 For extra room, there's a pair of under-floor storage wells - a larger forward unit, and a smaller rear unit suitable for holding the roll-up cargo cover.